 The Wolves had a pair of shortstops move on to professional baseball in back-to-back years as in 2016, shortstop Caleb Lopes was drafted by the St. Louis Cardinals in the 33rd round of the Major League Baseball Amateur Draft.
 In 2017, shortstop Artemis Kadkhodaian signed with the Los Angeles Angels.

-The Wolves were poised for more improvement in the 2016 season, and that they did, posting the third best record in school history with a 42-16 mark.
+The Wolves were poised for more improvement in the 2016 season, and that they did, posting the third-best record in school history with a 42-16 mark.
 Additionally, the Wolves reached the NCAA Regional for the first time since 1998, traveling to Tampa, Fla. as the sixth seed in the tournament.
 After falling to eventual National Champion Nova Southeastern in the opening round, the Wolves would rattle off three straight wins defeating Claflin, top-seed and defending champion Tampa, and then finally a win over GSC rival West Florida.
 After the win over UWF, the Wolves had to come back to take on Delta State, and ran out of gas, falling to the Statesmen and ending the best season in more than a decade at West Georgia.

-While at Montevallo Smith help lead the Falcons to two South Central Regional tournaments in 2006 and 2007.
+While at Montevallo Smith helped lead the Falcons to two South Central Regional tournaments in 2006 and 2007.
 In 2006 UM captured the South Central Region and finish third in the NCAA Division II World Series.
-During his time at Montevallo the Flacons had 17 players named to All Gulf South Conference Honors and 8 named to the All GSC Academic teams.
+During his time at Montevallo, the Falcons had 17 players named to All-Gulf South Conference Honors and 8 named to the All GSC Academic teams.
 In 2006 Smith was recognized by the Alabama Baseball Coaches Association as the Alabama Assistant Coach of the Year.
-Prior to his time at Montevallo, Smith had a successful six year run as head coach at Volunteer (Tenn.)
+Prior to his time at Montevallo, Smith had a successful six-year run as head coach at Volunteer (Tenn.)
 State Community College.
 In 2000 his team won 48 games and was ranked as high as #1 in the Nation in NJCAA.
-Smith has one former player in Major League Baseball in pitcher Steve Delabar who played with the Seattle Mariners, Toronto Blue Jays and Cincinnati Reds.
+Smith has one former player in Major League Baseball in pitcher Steve Delabar who played with the Seattle Mariners, Toronto Blue Jays, and Cincinnati Reds.
 Delabar made the American League All-Star team in 2013 as a member of the Blue Jays.